mazetoken/miners/README.md

 - Download and install [Nodejs](https://nodejs.org/en/)

-- You may need Microsoft Visual Studio Community 2019 - check basic elements for Nodejs and C++ with MVC140 2015
+- You may need Microsoft Visual Studio Community 2019 - check basic elements for Nodejs and C++ (with MVC v.142 - VS 2019, CMake, C++/CLI and MSVC v.140 - VS 2015)

 - Download maze-kasumi-bchd-miner.zip from this repository (view code) and unzip the miner to drive C